ciscu/items-catalog/README.md

 ## Introduction

-This project intent is to create a Python based web server that will give you a landing page on which, depending if you are logged in or not, view, create, edit and delete categories and subsequently category items.
+This project intent is to create a Python based web server that will ser you a landing page on which, depending if you are logged in or not, view, create, edit and delete categories and subsequently category items.